kimmelsg/cj-temporal-models/README.md

 ###### Deleting Temporal Models
 Temporal Models that have already started cannot be deleted.
 When the delete method is called on them they will simply have their valid_end set to now.
-If delete is called on a scheduled Model then it will succeed.
+If delete is called on a scheduled model then it will succeed.

 ###### Methods and Scopes
 The Temporal trait includes an isValid() method that optionally takes a Carbon object.
-The method returns whether the Model was valid on the provided date or now if no Carbon object is provided.
+The method returns whether the model was valid on the provided date or now if no Carbon object is provided.
 Also included are a valid() and invalid() scope.
 These scopes query for either the valid or invalid scopes at the time of the passed Carbon object or now if no Carbon object is passed.